 Some states have gone a step further and moved marijuana to become legal for recreational use — which removed the need for a medical card in order to buy marijuana — but still limits the amount you can buy or possess at any given moment.
 It also places strict regulations on the companies selling the substance, which increases the cost and often negatively affects the quality and supply of a substance as well.

 When it comes to psychedelics, legalization will likely follow a similar path.
-Substances such as LSD, psilocybin, MDMA, and ketamine may move from the illegal to legal status — but only under the care and supervision of a medical professional.
+Substances such as LSD, psilocybin, MDMA, and ketamine may move from illegal to legal status — but only under the care and supervision of a medical professional.

 The Pros & Cons of Legalization